 Patients participate in our clinical trials only after they receive a complete explanation of their options from their surgeon and surgical team.

-For more information about our current clinical trials, please visit our Clinical Trials page, or call our research coordinator Leah Smith-McAllister at 631-444-7230.
+For more information about our current clinical trials, please email our research administrator Dawn Alomar, MBA, or call her at 631-444-8209.